flutter/devtools/TESTING.md

 1. If the tests failed on the CI for a PR, we can download the generated golden images directly from GitHub.
     > If you are developing on a non-MacOS machine, this is the only way you'll be able to update the golden images.
-    - Natvigate to the failed Actions run for your PR on GitHub.
+    - Navigate to the failed Actions run for your PR on GitHub.
 Example:

         ![Failed actions run](_markdown_images/failed_actions_run.png)